 Add the hooks.

 Hang them on the tree.
-You can see I only did nine words, one of the tricks to making learning activities fun is to keep them short.
-Do this game a few times over the break then flip the ornaments over add new words and play another few rounds.
-You don’t need to be a drill sergeant or for it to take up family time to play this game and help your child with these words.
+You can see I only did nine words.
+One of the tricks to making learning activities fun is to keep them short.
+Do this game a few times over the break.
+Then flip the ornaments over to add new words and play another few rounds.
+You don’t need to be a drill sergeant or take up family time to play this game and help your child with these words.

-If you want to keep learning the same list of words you can hide these words around the house ( you might want to take the hooks off) and use them for a scavenger hunt, you can make two sets and play a matching game, or like I suggested simply flip the ornaments over and write some new words and have fun all over again.
+If you want to keep learning the same list of words, you can hide these words around the house (you might want to take the hooks off) and use them for a scavenger hunt.
+You can make two sets and play a matching game.
+Or like I suggested earlier, simply flip the ornaments over and write some new words and have fun all over again.